CyrusOfEden/llegos/README.md

     sender: Node = Field()
     timestamp: datetime = Field(default_factory=datetime.utcnow)
     reply_to: Optional["Message"] = Field()
-    kind: Optional[str] = Field(
+    type: Optional[str] = Field(
         description=dedent(
             """\
-            A curated set of intent names to consider:
+            A curated set of kind names to consider:
             - chat = "chat about this topic", "talk about this topic", etc.
             - request = "request this thing", "ask for this thing", etc.
             - query = "query for information"